-Section 7.2 Can we change your monthly plan premium during the year? .19 Please keep your plan membership record up to date How to help make sure that we have accurate information about you SECTION 9 We protect the privacy of your personal health information .20 Section 9.1 We make sure that your health information is protected .20 SECTION 10 How other insurance works with our plan .20 Section 10.1 Which plan pays first when you have other insurance? .20
+SECTION 7 More information about your monthly premium 16 Section 7.1 There are several ways you can pay your plan premium 17 Section 7.2 Can we change your monthly plan premium during the year?
+19 SECTION 8 Please keep your plan membership record up to date 19 Section 8.1 How to help make sure that we have accurate information about you 19 SECTION 9 We protect the privacy of your personal health information 20 Section 9.1 We make sure that your health information is protected 20 SECTION 10 How other insurance works with our plan 20 Section 10.1 Which plan pays first when you have other insurance?
+20

-Section 1.1 You are enrolled in our plan, which is a Medicare HMO
+SECTION 1 Introduction Section 1.1 You are enrolled in our plan, which is a Medicare HMO Point- of-Service Plan

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Essentials Rx 26 (HMO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, MyCare Choice Rx 24 (HMO-POS).

 There are different types of Medicare health plans.
-Essentials Rx 26 (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+MyCare Choice Rx 24 (HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
+"Point-of-Service" means you can use providers outside the plan's network for an additional cost.
+(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)